Otto III, Holy Roman Emperor: Roman instability

 Prior to his sudden death in December 983, Otto II had installed Pietro Canepanova as pope.
 Calling himself Pope John XIV, Canepanova was a non-Roman from Lombardy who had served as Otto II's chancellor in Italy.
 After Otto II's death, John XIV intervened in the dispute between Henry II of Bavaria and Theophanu over the regency, issuing an edict ordering Henry to turn Otto over to his mother.

 During that turmoil, the Roman aristocracy saw an opportunity to remove the non-Roman John XIV and install a pope from among themselves.
 The Antipope Boniface VII, who had spent nine years in exile in the Byzantine Empire, joined forces with Byzantine nobles in southern Italy and marched on Rome in April 984 in order to claim the papal throne for himself.
-With the aid of the sons of Crescentius the Elder — Crescentius II and John Crescentius — Boniface VII was able to imprison John XIV in the Tomb of Hadrian.
+With the aid of the sons of Crescentius the Elder — Crescentius II and John I Crescentius — Boniface VII was able to imprison John XIV in the Tomb of Hadrian.
 Four months later, on 20 August 984, John XIV died in his prison, either starved or poisoned, probably on the orders of Boniface.

 With Otto's regency seated in Germany, Crescentius II took the title of Patricius Romanorum (Patrician of the Romans) and became the effective ruler of Rome, although he did not act entirely independently of central authority, presenting himself as a lieutenant of the king.
 When Boniface VII died in 985, Pope John XV was chosen to succeed him.
 Although the details of the election are unknown, it is likely that Crescentius II played a key role in the process.
 For a number of years, Crescentius II exercised authority over the city, severely limiting the autonomy of the pope in the process.
 When the Empress Theophanu was in Rome between 989 and 991, Crescentius II nominally subordinated himself to her, though he maintained his position as ruler of the city.